Cecotec already launches its Black Friday, with great offers on oil-free fryers, Mambo kitchen robots and coffee makers

 Automatic coffee machine Power Matic-ccino 8000 Touch

-Cecotec’s super-automatic coffee machine has a 9% discount, both on its website and on Amazon.
+Cecotec’s super-automatic coffee maker has a 9% discount, both on its website and on Amazon.
 Stays in

 € 499.00 € 449.90.